roles-ansible/ansible_role_gitea/README.md

 | [![Ansible Lint check](https://github.com/roles-ansible/ansible_role_gitea/actions/workflows/ansible-linting-check.yml/badge.svg)](https://github.com/roles-ansible/ansible_role_gitea/actions/workflows/ansible-linting-check.yml) | [ansible-lint action](https://github.com/marketplace/actions/ansible-lint)

 ## History of this role
 this ansible role was originally developed on [github.com/thomas-maurice/ansible-role-gitea](https://github.com/thomas-maurice/ansible-role-gitea.git).
 Since the role there has some problems like default values for the location of the gitea repositories and the merging of pull requests usually takes several months, a fork of the role was created that offers the same.
 Only tidier and with the claim to react faster to issues and pull requests.
+It is now Part of the [l3d.git](https://galaxy.ansible.com/l3d/git) Collection too.